OOPSpam/blog/_posts/2024-07-26-ways-to-stop-spam.md

 Another less known way to block spam is by languages.
 Similar to country restriction, by simply allowing submission in a certain language.
 If you expect comments on your website to be in English, letting comments only in English through could potentially eliminate unnecessary work.

+With OOPSpam API, we implemented three options:

+Allow messages only in selected languages
+Block messages from specific countries
+Allow messages only from selected countries

 ## Machine Learning to filter spam content

 This is a more advanced solution that can be hard to implemented and most importantly find a proper data set to train an ML algorithm.

 Filtering spam using ML is a rather well-documented process especially with Bayesian Filtering, however, if you want a good result (high accuracy) then you need to have a well-defined and clean data set which may be hard to find.

 That being said no matter how good the data set is, spammers also get better at customizing their messages.
-Especially with the recent development with OpenAI's [GPT-3](https://beta.openai.com/) shows that AI can generate genuine-looking, human-like, custom messages.
+Especially with the recent development with OpenAI's [GPT-5](https://beta.openai.com/) shows that AI can generate genuine-looking, human-like, custom messages.
 This could make spam detection using Machine Learning algorithms harder.

 ## Rule-based spam filtering